Apple Watch Stuck on Apple Logo

 5. If the problem remains after doing so, try switching the Watch app’s time to a time zone that doesn’t observe daylight saving time.
 If the Watch starts up without a hitch, you may want to remove the infographic faces because they may interfere with the time change.

-Return your Apple Watch to its original settings.
+Return Your Apple Watch to its Original Settings.

 If the Apple Watch’s operating system is corrupt (maybe as a result of a failed OS upgrade), it may be unable to load its startup sequence and remain frozen on the Apple logo screen.